valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 ### Examples

-Unlike the components, the agent packages are required to have atleast one dependency to be minted.
+Unlike the components, the agent packages are required to have at least one dependency to be minted.
 Otherwise the process is same.

 ## `autonomy mint service`